ptvan/ptvan.github.io/_posts/2023-02-02-business-strategy-books.md

 - Successful companies embrace changing market conditions and consumer tastes and adapt quickly, rather than holding on dogmatically to their original "mission".

 I don't see market value as the sole determinant of a company's greatness (though there is a strong business case for that view).

+### Lights Out (2020)

+I had reservations about this book and another book that covered the fall of General Electric ("Power Failure").
+On the one hand, I appreciate the value of learning from your mistakes, and emergent complex mistakes that arise from large systems like multinational corporations are interesting.
+On the other hand, it's easier to explain why something fail than why it succeeds.